hehonglu123/flir_thermal_camera_robotraconteur_driver/README.md

 This repository contains a Robot Raconteur driver for FLIR thermal cameras using the Python Spinaker SDK.
 This driver uses the standard Robot Raconteur `com.robotraconteur.imaging.Camera` interface.
 The driver should be compatible with most FLIR cameras supported by the Spinaker SDK, but has only been tested on the FLIR ThermoVision A320 camera.
-This camera is a 320x240 pixel camera with a 60 Hz frame rate.
+This camera is a 320x240 pixel camera with a 30 Hz frame rate.
 This is an older camera, but newer cameras should work but may need some tweaking.

 ## Installation

 Python needs to be installed.
-For the older version of the Spinaker SDK described below, Python version 3.7 is required.
+For the older version of the Spinaker SDK described below, Python version 3.8 is required.
-It is recommended that Python 3.7 be installed to `C:\Python37` on Windows.
+It is recommended that Python 3.8 be installed to `C:\Python38` on Windows.
 The Python installation must be 64 bit.

-The FLIR Spinaker Full SDK  and the Python Spinaker SDK must be installed.The ThermoVision A320 camera requires an older version of the Spinaker SDK.
+The FLIR Spinaker Full SDK  and the Python Spinaker SDK must be installed.
+The ThermoVision A320 camera requires an older version of the Spinaker SDK.
 Version `2.7.0.128` is known to work.
 The SDK can be downloaded from the FLIR website after registration.
 Both the SDK and the Python wrapper must be installed.
 Install the Spinaker SDK first to the default location.
 Extract the Python SDK zip file to a directory of your choice.